 Working with images from a scanner or digital camera

-When scanning images, the scanner's output can be set to a specific resolution using the specific software for the scanner.
+When scanning images, the scanner's output can be set to a specific resolution as part of the scanning process.
 If scanning an image from a print source, make sure to set the resolution to at least 150 dpi before scanning the image — this will ensure that you won't need to adjust the resolution at a later time.

 If you're taking photos with your phone's camera or another digital camera, chances are those images are already large enough that you can change the resolution without making the images too small.
-Most digital cameras take pictures at anywhere between 12-16 megapixels, or over 4000 pixels wide or tall.
-This results in an image with a very large print size, but with a low resolution (typically 72 or 96 dpi).
-These can then be edited down to a more reasonable size by adjusting the resolution.
+Most digital cameras take pictures at anywhere between 12-16 megapixels (over 4000 pixels wide or tall).
+This results in an image with a very large print size, but often with a low resolution, typically between 72-96 dpi.
+A large image with a low resolution can be edited to a more reasonable print size by making the resolution higher.

 Changing an image's resolution